Cannibal! The Musical: Plot

 The film begins with a reenactment of the gruesome act of cannibalism described by the prosecuting attorney during Alferd Packer's 1883 trial.
 During this sensationalized account, a haggard Packer repeatedly insists that was not how it happened.
 During a break in the trial, Packer is enticed by journalist Polly Pry to tell his side of the story, which he proceeds to do, via flashback beginning with his horse Lianne galloping in a field.

-In 1873, Packer was part of a group of miners in Bingham Canyon, Utah who hear of new prospects in Breckenridge.
+In 1873, Packer was part of a group of miners in Bingham Canyon, Utah, who hear of new prospects in Breckenridge.
 Together, the small group decide to travel together into Colorado Territory.
 Packer is appointed as the replacement for the original guide, since he claimed knowledge of the area.
 He and Lianne set off on what Packer estimates will be a three-week journey with a party of five miners: Shannon Wilson Bell, James Humphrey, Frank Miller, George Noon and Israel Swan.

 Four weeks later, while attempting to visit Provo for supplies they become convinced they are lost.
-They are given local warning them of impending doom awaiting them in the mountains.
+They are given warning by a local of impending doom awaiting them in the mountains.
 Finally arriving in Provo, they run into a group of three fur trappers bound for Saguache; O.D.
 Loutzenheiser, Preston Nutter, and their diminutive leader, Jean "Frenchy" Cabazon.
 The trappers despise the miners, whom they contemptuously call "diggers", yet seem to like Packer's Arabian horse, telling Packer that she's a "trapper horse".
 The next day, Packer wakes up to discover his horse Lianne is missing.
 The men attempt to cross the Green River near the Utah border.
 Eventually, after a disastrous crossing of the Colorado River the Packer party is spotted by two "Nihonjin" Indians.
 They are taken back to the tribe's encampment near Delta where the chief warns them of a winter storm, allowing them to wait it out with the tribe.
 Packer's party also find the trappers camping out with the tribe, a small altercation breaks out over Lianne, whose feedbag Packer finds in their possession.

 In the present time, Packer is sentenced to death by hanging, with his execution to occur in Lake City.
 That night, Polly reveals her growing affection for him through song.
 The next day, Polly visits Packer once again in prison, where he continues his story.